wojtek11530/ai_helps_pwr/README.md

 # AI helps PWR
-Repository for [Hack4WroclawTech](https://hack4wroclawtech.my.canva.site/) hackaton with project which will improve working at Wroclaw University of Science and
-Technology applying some AI solution.
+Repository for [Hack4WroclawTech](https://hack4wroclawtech.my.canva.site/) hackhaton with project which will improve working at Wroclaw University of Science and Technology applying some AI solution.

 ## Installation
 Required: